Luchador/GUD/tools/geditor/docs/OBJECT_PROPERTIES.md

 - Each committed change creates one Undo/Redo step and marks the setup unsaved.
   Unchanged values create no step.
 Ctrl+Z first undoes pending text edits while the Health field has text to undo, then uses the editor's history.
 - Save Project writes the edited setup resource used by ROM creation.
-Existing projects work; no extraction or GUD rebuild is needed to use the inspector.
+Projects must use the matching current GUD ROM and setup format.

 Health is the authored destruction threshold, stored at ObjectRecord offset `0x74` (`damage`) as signed 16.16 fixed point.
 Despite its name, `maxdamage` at